shwetabhardwaj44/msml612-hw2/README.md

 # MSML 612 - HWs

 ## :sparkles: Homework 1: Dive into Deep Learning Framework
-HW1 requires you to set up a deep learning tool framework, e.g., Tensorflow, Pytorch, Keras, etc. You need to choose one framework for the rest of this class.
+Goal of this homework is to get familiarized with a deep learning tool/framework, e.g., Tensorflow, Pytorch, Keras, etc. You need to choose one framework for the rest of this class.

 ## :scroll:  ToDos:
-1. Try to read some articles and get familiar with some of them.
+1. Try to read some articles and get familiar with one of the frameworks listed.

-2. Deploy one framework of your choice and run the demo code.
-You may meet lots of issues before success.
+2. Deploy one framework of your choice and run a demo code.
+You may encounter a lot of issues before succeeding.
 Record a short video to show that your demo code runs successfully.
 You can find an introductory demo code online and implement it in your framework.
-E.g., a 2-layer perceptron for MNIST classification
+E.g., a 2-layer perceptron for MNIST classification.

-4. In your write-up, describe the advantages and disadvantages of your chosen framework, the preliminary results you get from the demo code, and issues that you encounter in the process.
+4. In your write-up, describe the 5-6 advantages and 5-6 disadvantages of your chosen framework, the preliminary results you get from the demo code, and issues that you encounter in the process.

 5. Upload your write-up and video to Canvas.